Rules of Indices

-The about is the fractional indices rule.
+The indices rule shown above is known as a fractional indices rule.
 This is the simpler version but is not different from the one shown below.

 You must know that anything to the power 1 is itself.
 So the expression shown below must be true;

 The expression above implies that a½ is the √a.
 That proves the above rule that;

 This forms the general indices rule for fractional powers;